A review of my favorite long sleeve hiking shirt: A thrift store, polycotton blend, dress shirt

 But on any extended backpacking trip, you are beating the crap out of your shirts.
 They get perma-stains between the combined forces of the pack straps, salt from sweat and dirt.

-A $50 shirt may still be usable at the end of 4+ months of backpacking, but it will look like, to use a technical term, crap.
+A $65shirt may still be usable at the end of 4+ months of backpacking, but it will look like, to use a technical term, crap.

 So what to do?
 Buy the hiking shirt from the thrift store, to begin with! 🙂

 Yes, there is cotton in these shirts, but the thin fabric does dry quickly.
-If it does get cold and/or rainy, I simply change into a thermal anyway regardless of the shirt I am wearing.
+If it does get cold and rainy, I change into a thermal anyway regardless of the shirt I am wearing.

 What about longevity?
 Not only have these shirts lasted me the length of a thru-hike, but they were serviceable enough to wear AFTER a thru-hike too.
-The only reason why they were eventually discarded is that there is a fine line between being a dirt bagger and looking homeless.
-The shirt was structurally sound; they just looked a little, ah, worn.
-The shirt just had to go after a while. ( Esp after being married. 😉 )
+The only reason why I discarded the shirts are that there is a fine line between being a dirt bagger and looking homeless.
+The shirt was structurally sound; they just seemed a little, ah, worn.
+The shirt only had to go after a while. ( Esp after being married. 😉 )

-If I am representing a group or a person and/or being paid for my services, perhaps the thrift store shirt is not the best choice, either.
-(Yes, that is someone influence. 😉 )
+If I am representing a group or a person or paid for my services, perhaps the thrift store shirt is not the best choice, either.

 Overall summary: A simple shirt that may already be in your closet works well for hiking.
-Effective, durable, inexpensive and perhaps even preferable to a “real” hiking shirt.
+Practical, durable, inexpensive, and perhaps even preferable to a “real” hiking shirt.